ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: screen}

-1. Optionally navigate to the [Virtual Private Clouds](https://{DomainName}/vpc-ext/network/vpcs) and find the VPCs, subnets and all of the other resources created above.
+1. Optionally, navigate to the [Virtual Private Clouds](https://{DomainName}/vpc-ext/network/vpcs) and find the VPCs, subnets and all the other resources created above.

-1. Optionally investigate the terraform configuration in `main.tf` to understand the the {{site.data.keyword.dns_short}} initialization.
-The {{site.data.keyword.dns_short}} instance and zone were created with the terraform snippet:
+1. Optionally, investigate the Terraform configuration in `main.tf` to understand the {{site.data.keyword.dns_short}} initialization.
+The {{site.data.keyword.dns_short}} instance and zone were created with the Terraform snippet:
    ```terraform
    resource "ibm_resource_instance" "dns" {
      name              = "${var.basename}-dns"